kasper/phoenix/README.md

 5. [Bundler](http://bundler.io)
 6. CocoaPods

 Install Bundler, if you do not already have it installed.
-To install CocoaPods and its dependencies, use Bundler inside the `phoenix`-directory to install the required Ruby gems according to the `Gemfile`.
+To install CocoaPods and its dependencies, use Bundler inside the `phoenix` directory to install the required Ruby gems according to the `Gemfile`.
 Once complete, you can install the pods listed in the `Podfile` with CocoaPods.

     gem install bundler
     bundle install